 Our goal is to use our points for hotels that are one or a two category hotel.
 The lower the category, the fewer points it costs to stay at them, therefore the further our points go!
 One and two category hotels generally aren’t in large cities, but are on the outskirts of town.
 However, we sometimes luck out and get one in the city.

-Ring of Kerry Drive and The Kerry Cliffs
+Ring of Kerry Road Trip and The Kerry Cliffs

 We returned the rental car and made our way to the train station in Dublin.
 We’d pre-purchased tickets to Belfast and had reserved seats on the train with a table and Wi-Fi.
 It was a nice break to pull out our laptops and for both of us to get some work completed.